erildt/koreader.things/README.md

 # KOReader Things

-A homepage for my KOReader-related projects: plugins, Android-focused experiments, and small patches that make KOReader fit my reading setup better.
+A homepage for my KOReader-related projects: Android-focused plugins and one small user patch that make KOReader fit my reading setup better.

 ## Plugins